openUC2/openUC2.github.io/docs/01_Toolboxes/01_DiscoveryCore/ENGLISH/03_core_telescope.md

 A telescope is an optical instrument that makes distant objects appear many times closer or larger.

-The lens on the object side is called the lens.
+The lens on the object side is called the objective lens.

 ![](../IMAGES/MINIBOXNEW/23.png)